coreychristianclark/on-time-work-calculator-desktop/README.md

 # On-Time Work Calculator Desktop

-A calculator designed to help you maximize your sleep and show up on-time for work.
+A calculator designed to help you maximize your sleep and show up on time for work.

 **Live Website:** [Check out the live website here!](https://optimal-sleep-calculator-map.firebaseapp.com/)